blog posts and news stories

 This is analogous to saying that a dedicated pianist in classic jazz is very well positioned to expand the progressions and reach harmonies that reflect contemporary opportunities, needs and interests.
 It may also require the Quant evaluator to expand his/her arrangements and instrumentation.

-As Quant researchers and evaluators, we are most familiar with the "rules of playing" that reinforces "the same old song" that need questioning.
+As Quant researchers and evaluators, we are most familiar with the "rules of playing" that reinforce "the same old song" that needs questioning.
 Quant Crit can give us the momentum to push the limits of our instruments and apply them in new ways.

-In making these points I feel a welcome alignment with Hancock's approach: recognizing the need to go outside the box, to keep meaningful discussion going, to maximize relevance, to get to the core of evaluation purpose, to reach new audiences and seed/facilitate new collaborations.
+In making these points I feel a welcome alignment with Hancock's approach: recognizing the need to break free from cliché and convention, to keep meaningful discussion going, to maximize relevance, to get to the core of evaluation purpose, to reach new audiences and seed/facilitate new collaborations.

 Please stay tuned.